Koaste/koaste/README.md

 - 🔭 I’m currently working on ways to fight against bot scalping for objects that are out there!
 - 🌱 I’m currently learning GoLang, web3/blockchain, how to code on the highest level :D
 - 💬 Ask me about my journey from Civil Engineering to Software!
-- 📫 How to reach me: LinkedIn, Email, even Instagram!
+- 📫 How to reach me: LinkedIn, Email, even Instagram -->
--->